-- 12.1 While recognising that reorganisation and changes to employee numbers arising from various factors are occurring within the department, the parties agree that there will be no involuntary redundancies and no job losses arising directly from the implementation of this Agreement. - 12.2 The Commissioner supports certainty of employment through the appropriate application of the merit principle.
+- 12.1 While recognising that reorganisation and changes to employee numbers arising from various factors are occurring within the department, the parties agree that there will be no involuntary redundancies (notice of redundancy) for the term of this Agreement. - 12.2 However, clause 12.1 does not apply to an employee who has been declared potentially surplus to requirements under section 41 of the PSEM Act and registered on the Office of the Commissioner for Public Employment's Redeployment Database for longer than 2 years. - 12.3 The Commissioner supports certainty of employment through the appropriate application of the merit principle.
 The use of higher duties, fixed period employment and casual employment arrangements in the NTPS are appropriate in certain circumstances.